fledge-iot/fledge/docs/03_getting_started.rst

 Building FogLAMP
 ================

 In this section we will describe how to build FogLAMP on Ubuntu 16.04.3 LTS (Server or Desktop).
 Other Linux distributions, Debian or Red-Hat based, or even other versions of Ubuntu may differ.
-If you are not familiar with Linux and you do not want to build FogLAMP from the source code, you can download a snap package from |snappy|.
+If you are not familiar with Linux and you do not want to build FogLAMP from the source code, you can download a ready-made Debian package (the list of packages is `here <92_downloads.html>`_).

 Build Pre-Requisites
 --------------------